Bedrock-OSS/bedrock-wiki/docs/commands/new-execute.md

 Before we dive into the syntax and how to write it, we need to understand how the old `/execute` command worked, and what changed and why.
 This will make explaining the concepts found in the syntax easier.

 ## Execute, and Why it Changed
-As you may be familiar with it, the `/execute` command's old syntax was as follows:
+The old `/execute` command's syntax used to be this:
 ```
 /execute <target> <position> <command>
 /execute <target> <position> detect <position> <block> <data value> <command>